human-pangenomics/hprc-tutorials/assembly/genomics_aotearoa/pages/day3a_assembly_qc.md

     <summary>
         <strong>What if I want a pretty graph instead of imagining it?</strong>
     </summary>
-    Good news -- there's <strikethrough>an app</strikethrough> a program for that.
+    Good news -- there's <del>an app</del> a program for that.
 I am partial to GenomeScope, especially because there's an online web page where you can just drop in your meryl histogram file and it will draw the histogram for you as well as use the GenomeScope model to predict some genome characteristics of your data, given the expected ploidy.
 </details>